 Asset Tracker will now use the PAR Level thresholds to monitor the count of assets in the rooms.

 From the PAR Levels view, you can view the real-time PAR Level counts by floor for a specific Asset Type or Room Type.
-This view helps to quickly scan for shortages and take appropriate replenishment action.
+This view helps to quickly scan for shortages or overages and take the appropriate action.

 -